Meningococcal C only conjugate vaccine:

 Schedule and administration

-- Two doses for individuals post-haematopoietic stem cell transplantation; or following immunosuppression due to steroid or other immunosuppressive therapy longer than 28 days
+- Two doses for a close contact of meningococcal C disease case, post-haematopoietic stem cell transplantation; or following immunosuppression due to steroid or other immunosuppressive therapy longer than 28 days.

 Storage and preparation

 Store as per cold chain between 2°C to 8°C.

 NeisVac-C is presented as a semi-opaque white to off-white suspension in single dose syringe.
 Upon storage a white deposit and clear supernatant can be observed.
 The vaccine should be shaken thoroughly before us.
 After shaking, the vaccine should be a homogeneous semi-opaque white to off-white suspension.

 NeisVac-C can be administered at the same visit as other vaccines including all vaccines on the National Immunisation Schedule.

 NeisVac-C is for intramuscular use only, preferably in the vastus lateralis in infants and the deltoid region in older children, adolescent and adults.
 The vaccine must not be administered subcutaneously or intravenously.

 Infants and children aged 8 weeks to 11 months:**

 - Two doses 8 weeks apart

 - Booster at 12 months of age or a minimum of 6 months after second dose, at least 8 weeks after 2nd dose